smhr/ska-src-training-containers/Talks/intro-singularity-containers/README.md

 - develop and test containers using --sandbox (build into a writable directory) or --writable (build into a writable ext3 image)
 - build your production containers with a squashfs filesystem.

-And on the right side a consumer profile for containers.
+And on the right side, a consumer profile for containers.

 ### Singularity Commands

-To work with the singularity there are really only a few commands that provide us with all the operations:
+To work with the Singularity there are really only a few commands that provide us with all the operations:

 - `build` : Build a container on your user endpoint or build environment
 - `exec` : Execute a command to your container